Limitations and restrictions of Assurance

 LLDP Media Endpoint Discovery.
 (This protocol is used to discover IP phones and some servers.)

 After the initial discovery, Catalyst Center maintains the inventory by polling the devices at regular intervals.
 The default interval is every 24 hours.
 However, you can change this interval as required for your network environment.
-For more information, see Update the Device Polling Interval.
+For more information, see Update the device polling interval.
 Polling occurs for each device, link, host, and interface.
 Only the devices that have been active for less than one day are displayed.
 This prevents stale device data, if any, from being displayed.
 On average, polling 500 devices takes approximately 20 minutes.
 A configuration change in the device triggers an SNMP trap, which in turn triggers device resynchronization.
-Device resynchronization is also triggered after the inventory service restart under the following circumstances:
+Device resynchronization is also triggered after the inventory service restart under these circumstances:

 If there is an upgrade (Catalyst Center upgrade) after the inventory service restart.

-If the device's synchronization is in terminated or delayed state after the service restart.
+If the device synchronization is in terminated or delayed state after the service restart.

 If the Last Sync time for the device is more than 75 percent of the periodic resync interval configured on the device.
 For example, after the inventory service restart, if the Last Sync time for a device has crossed 18 hours and the configured periodic resync interval is 24 hours, the device will be resynchronized before the periodic resync interval.
 The percentage for the resync interval cutoff time may vary based on the value configured on the device.